unlight/asmt-javascript-questions/README.md

 - What is better under-estimation or over-estimation?
 - Let’s imagine you need to create ‘Send Email’ form from Gmail.
 What are your estimates and why?
 - What estimation techniques do you know?
+- Describe your steps if you realize that you wrongly estimated some stories and sprint fails?

 ### Other
 - What sources did you use for keeping you knowledge up to date and learning new thing?